Power Delivery System Design

 Do not place Ferrite beads in the power leads of ICs

 There are thousands of products made on four-layer PCBs with stackups like that shown in Figure 5.16.
 Most PC motherboards and video games are designed this way.
-They all have signals so fast that they need plane capacitance to do their job yet there is none in a four-layer PDB.
+They all have signals so fast that they need plane capacitance to do their job, yet there is none in a four-layer PCB.
 How is it possible for them to work properly with the absence of plane capacitance?

 It might be good to point out why plane capacitors work at higher frequencies than do discrete capacitors.
 The reason is that the inductance of a closely-spaced plane pair is in the femtohenries while that of the best mounted discrete capacitors is rarely below 1 nanohenry.